 Please use the institution code 5246 to have your TOEFL scores sent to GW.
 A code for IELTS is not required.

 Applicants who receive a TOEFL score below 80 (internet-based test) or an IELTS band score less than 6.0 are not eligible for admission to the University.
 Scores between 80-99 on the TOEFL and between 6.0-7.0 on the IELTS will require an English for Academic Purposes course within the first semester of enrollment - course information will be included on the admission decision letter.
-Applicants may be waived of the English language testing requirement only if: (1) Native language is English or (2) the applicant has at minimum 2 years of course study from an institution where English is the native language.
+Applicants may be waived of the English language testing requirement only if: (1) Native language is English or (2) the applicant hold a bachelor’s, master’s , or doctoral degree from an institution in which English is the language of instruction and the official language of the country in which the university is located, or from an institution that is accredited by a U.S. regional accrediting agency.
 Read more about the English Language Requirements at The George Washington University.

 The George Washington University may not approve a student visa document (I-20 or DS-2019) until the applicant has submitted financial certification showing sufficient funds to pay for the educational expenses.
 The process to obtain a student visa from a US consulate abroad usually takes a minimum 3 months.
 For this reason, we strongly encourage applicants submit their financial certificate and supplemental documents upon application for admission.
 Get more information from the University and Download Forms.